pivotal/blog/content/post/pair-programming-in-a-distributed-team.md

 ## Working with other teams

 Working with other teams can be difficult when the team is distributed.
 The fact is that **nothing** trumps in-person conversations.
 We use [Slack](https://slack.com/) so other teams can reach out to us, and if conversations take longer than 2-3 minutes, we ask the other team to join an [appear.in](https://appear.in) room.
-Our appear.in caht is open, and anyone with the link can join.
+Our appear.in chat is open, and anyone with the link can join.

 Collaborating and working with other teams is the area I personally feel needs the most improvement.
 Slack messages can be slow, and having multiple team members join a video call requires a lot of effort (finding a conference room, getting on the call, setting up mic/speaker settings).
 I'd love to hear what other tooling you have used to help with this scenario.